 - Tell your children to do their original stuff by themselves and be less dependent on servants and maids.

 - Children must clean and tidy up their rooms themselves.

 - Develop the habit of self-serving in your children.
-Getting one’s self a glass of water is not going to rip off their respect even if there are plenty of servants at your home.
+Getting oneself a glass of water is not going to rip off their respect even if there are plenty of servants at your home.

 - Fix a day, like the weekend, when your children must arrange their cupboard.

 - Try to organize the timings or occasions of receiving gifts.
 For example, your children must expect less any reward other than Eid days.

-- Boys are specially raised to be dependent on their mothers and sisters in Muslim households.
+- People raise boys to be dependent on their mothers and sisters in Muslim households.
 This habit sometimes leads to stereotypical behavior that Muslim societies accused.
-Involve your boys in little house chores.
+Involve your boys in house chores.

-- Relate examples and stories of Prophets and Sahaabas, how they managed their affairs all in a self-dependent manner.
+- Relate examples and stories of Prophets and Sahaabas and how they managed their affairs self-dependently.